How to Evict a Tenant in Washington State

-Being a landlord isn't always what it's cracked up to be.
+Being a landlord isn’t always what it’s cracked up to be.
 Sure, it can be a financially rewarding experience, but there are plenty of challenges along the way.
-Tops on the list for most would be how to handle difficult tenants, but ultimately, how to evict them if that is the only option you feel you have.
+At the top of the list for most would be how to handle difficult tenants, but ultimately, how to evict them if that is the only option you feel you have left.

-The notice should specify the amount of rent that is in default and instruct the tenant that he/she has three days to either pay or vacate the premises.
+The notice should specify the amount of rent that is in default and instruct the tenant that they have a certain amount of days to either pay or vacate the premises.

 If the tenant does not pay the outstanding balance on their rent within those three days, what can you do now?
 The next step available to the landlord is to seek what's called a writ of restitution.
 This involves presenting your order for the renter to vacate to a judge.